 In addition, eToro allows you to try the trade copying with a free fully functioning demo account too (click here to try).
 This allows you to follow “Popular Investors” using virtual money to evaluate and review their performance in $ gain terms.
 This will give you a realistic view of what you can expect.

-Can a become a ‘copytrader’ on eToro and make money?
+Can a become a ‘copytrader’ on eToro and be profitable?